SegersIan/architecture-handbook/readme.md

 Deciding on the "boundaries" and the "scope" of your system is challenging.
 We call this "domain modelling", the domain being the definition of your system boundaries and its scope.
 A "domain" refers to a system in our field, usually they're used interchangeably.
 A domain is a system, but not every system is a (software) domain.
 In software term "domain" is more popular than "system".
 It is common to use "system" in software architecture, when we talk about a technical component, like "the IBM Mainframe".
 As you might have guessed, the "IBM Mainframe" in itself can be broken down in sub systems and such.

-Domain-Driven-Design (DDD) is a popular and great logic design process to identify and define domains and their boundaries.
-[This is the original book](https://www.oreilly.com/library/view/domain-driven-design-tackling/0321125215/) and [this is a small martin fowler entry](https://martinfowler.com/bliki/DomainDrivenDesign.html).
-When reading about DDD, look for the **bounded contexts** parts which are great for domain modelling, DDD dus more than just that though.
+[Domain-Driven-Design (DDD)](topics/domain-driven-design.md) is a popular and great logic design process to identify and define domains and their boundaries.

 ## 3. System Architecture